 Cycle an ancient kingdom's road lined with burial mounds, shrines, and fruit

-Kibiji is an ancient road connecting Soja and Okayama , the central area of what was once the 4th-century kingdom of Kibi.
+Kibiji is an ancient road connecting Soja and Okayama , the central area of what was once the kingdom of Kibi.
 Traversing a vast plain, the path is level and ideal for cycling or walking.
-The path meanders past numerous sites of historical interest, but it is the scenic views of rural Japan that make traveling the road so rewarding.
+The path meanders past numerous sites of historical interest, but it is the scenic views of rice fields that make traveling the road so rewarding.

-- Exploring the former Kibi Kingdom on two wheels
+- Exploring the ancient Kibi Kingdom on two wheels

 - The five-story pagoda at Bichu Kokubunji Temple

 Take the JR Hakubi Line from Okayama Station to Soja Station, where you can pick up the road and rent a bike.

 One of the most enjoyable ways to experience the gently winding Kibiji road is by bicycle.
 If you rent one at Soja Station, your goal will be Bizen-Ichinomiya Station in the city of Okayama .
 You can go the opposite way as well; there are rentals available at Bizen-Ichinomiya Station.

 If you ride without taking in any of the sights or stopping along the way, you can finish the route in around 90 minutes.
 For a more leisurely ride and to explore nearby attractions, set aside half a day.